CIKM2018Paper1306/supplementaryMaterial/scripts/README.md

 ## analyze_results.py:

 analyze_results.py is a simple CLI tool to read and extract data from a [LimeSurvey-Result]-CSV file and to write and evaluate its results into a new CSV file, called 'lsg__/survey_names/.csv'.
-The script has two options as input, '-f' and '-c'.
+The script has three options as input, '-f', '-c' and '-ct'.
 The '-f' option can take the paths of multiple [LimeSurvey-Result]-CSV files and combine the results into a single CSV file.
 However, each of these files have to have the same questions and nouns, i.e. have to be identical except for their question order.
 Most likely won't most participants answer each question and noun (especially in particulary long surveys).
 Therefore, it can be useful to let each participant